Balázs Nagy

+Balázs Nagy (born July 9, 1998) is a Hungarian-American pair skater.
+With current partner, Audrey Shin, he is the 2024 CS Golden Spin of Zagreb bronze medalist.

+With previous partner, Chelsea Liu, they were the 2023 Skate America bronze medalists and 2024 U.S. national pewter medalists.

-Balázs Nagy (born July 9, 1998) is a Hungarian-American pair skater who represents Hungary.
-With his skating partner, Maria Pavlova, he competed in the final segment at the 2022 European Championships and is the 2022 Hungarian national silver medalist.
+With Maria Pavlova, he competed for Hungary and skated in the final segment at the 2022 European Championships and is the 2022 Hungarian national silver medalist.

 Competing for the United States with his former skating partner, Kate Finster, he is the 2020 U.S. national junior champion, the 2019 U.S. national junior silver medalist, and the 2019 JGP Poland silver medalist.

 Personal life

-Nagy was born on July 9, 1998 in Budapest, Hungary and later emigrated with his parents to the United States.
-He has three sisters.
-Nagy is fluent in both Hungarian and English.
+Nagy was born on July 9, 1998, in Budapest, Hungary to parents, Miklos Nagy and Ildiko Horvath.
+He also has three sisters named Mariann, Csilla, and Sophie.
+The family first emigrated to the United States when Nagy was two years old.
 He moved back to Budapest for several years during his childhood, before returning to the U.S. to finish high school.
-Nagy holds dual citizenship between Hungary and the United States.
-He is currently a student at the University of Colorado Colorado Springs, studying exercise science.
+Nagy became a U.S. citizen at the age of ten and currently holds dual citizenship between Hungary and the United States.
+Additionally, he is fluent in both Hungarian and English.
+Nagy went on to study exercise science at the University of Colorado Colorado Springs from 2019 to 2023.

-Nagy's hobbies include reptiles and crystal healing.
+His hobbies include reptiles and crystal healing.
 He enjoys watching movies, driving, and dancing and he loves desserts with cinnamon.

 Career

 Early career

-Nagy began skating under coaches Oleg Efimov and Natalia Efimova, a former Soviet pairs skater and ice dancer, respectively, in Wake Forest, North Carolina.
+Nagy began skating at the age of six.
+He was first coached by Oleg Efimov and Natalia Efimova, a former Soviet pairs skater and ice dancer, respectively, in Wake Forest, North Carolina.
 During this time, he also trained as a gymnast at Apex Gymnastics under coaches Todd McLoughlin and Jeremy Waters.
 He trained primarily in singles skating, representing first the United States, and then Hungary internationally after his family moved back to Budapest.
 At the suggestion of his coaches, Nagy briefly tried pairs with Krystal Edwards during the 2011–12 season, but the team split due him being "not ready" and his family returning to Hungary.

 Nagy briefly quit skating in 2017, before deciding to return and switch to pairs full-time.
 He tried out with Kate Finster in the fall of 2017, around Thanksgiving, and they officially teamed up in early 2018.
 The pair relocated from training with her coaches, Jessica Miller and Stephanie Miller, in Northern Kentucky to work full-time with Dalilah Sappenfield and Larry Ibarra in Colorado Springs.